nekoandco/catloafCoffee/_posts/2024-05-09-my-face-is-clay-but-i-am-a-dreadful-artist.md

 layout: post
 tags: autism
 title: "My face is clay, but I am a dreadful artist."
+subtitle: "I promise I don’t hate you.
+I promise I’m not as miserable as I look.
+It’s just my face.
+I can’t help it."
 ---

 “When I first met you I thought you were an incel.”